 I’ve personally only used Garmin Forerunners – I’ve had four different models.
 They never die so I’ve only replaced them when I lost one or got a newer version as a gift.
 With that in mind, I can’t personally speak to other brands, but I’ve heard really good things about Suunto and Coros if I was going to branch out!

 Bottom line: I’d buy it again

 For the price point (under $250 and no on sale most places, $159 on Amazon), it does everything I need (and more).
 Yes, there are probably cheaper watches that do the same thing, but I like Garmins.
 They last forever, they’re easy to troubleshoot and I find them super easy to use.
-You can buy it directly from Garmin here or from Walmart here.
+You can buy it from Amazon here or from Walmart here.

 Shop the Post